LivePersonInc/knowledge-center-archive/_release/October/week-of-october-15th.md

 LiveEngage will validate the following points on every request containing the encoded metadata input field:

-1. AC feature is ON
+1. Feature is enabled on the backend
 2. Metadata size is limited to 5k
 3. Content is base64 encoded
 4. (In case metadata was sent with a message) a text message is passed along with the metadata